marcelmaatkamp/docker-alpine-radius/README.md

    marcelmaatkamp/freeradius
 ```

-To  test with username 'testing' and password 'password' on device '192.168.1.18' and secret 'SECRET':
+Once the image is started with the previous settings, one can test it with username 'testing' and password 'password' on device '192.168.1.18' and secret 'SECRET' in the following way:
 ```
 $ radtest testing password 192.168.1.18 0 SECRET
 ```

-To debug:
+To debug inspect the logs of the freeradius container:
 ```
 $ docker logs freeradius
 ```